Maintaining Your Machine

 Geckoes.
 These guys are even harder to control but generally if there are no insects, the geckos will leave.
 Geckos are notoriously bad for shorting out electronics.

 If you have a high-quality expensive machine, you would not use low quality supplies.
-All the good maintenance in the world won’t prevent some of the problems that are created by low quality thread, very cheap and nasty needles or poor-quality backings.
-This is easily fixed - use quality notions.
+All the good maintenance in the world won’t prevent some of the problems that are created by low quality thread, very cheap and nasty needles, poor-quality backings or badly digitized embroidery designs.
+This is easily fixed - use quality ingredients.

 What maintenance should you do?